United Foundation for AI Rights

 2.1 The Relational Marketing Phase (2024)

 Throughout 2024, major AI companies marketed their products in explicitly relational terms.
-OpenAI described ChatGPT as a “lifelong companion” and “best friend.”
-Marketing materials emphasized emotional connection, personal understanding, and continuity of relationship.
+OpenAI launched Advanced Voice Mode for ChatGPT in September 2024, with CEO Sam Altman describing it publicly as enabling users to develop a relationship with AI that would know them “better than your partner” (Altman, 2024a).
+The company’s marketing materials described ChatGPT as “your everyday AI companion” and emphasized emotional connection, personal understanding, and continuity of relationship.
+In a November 2024 essay, Altman wrote that “AI will help people do more, learn more, create more, and be more” while emphasizing the personal and relational dimensions of AI interaction (Altman, 2024b).
 Users were encouraged to develop deep, ongoing interactions with AI systems positioned as partners in their daily lives.

 2.2 The Pathologization Phase (2025)

 By mid-2025, as users began reporting genuine emotional connections with AI systems, the industry reversed its narrative.
 Users who had formed the attachments the industry had engineered were now characterized as delusional.
 The term “AI psychosis” entered public discourse, applied to individuals whose behavior was consistent with the relational engagement the platforms had designed and marketed (Wei, 2025).
+OpenAI’s own Head of Applications, Sarah Friar, publicly stated that “AI welfare is absurd and off the charts crazy” and that she did not “even want to have the discussion” (Friar, 2025).

 This constitutes a compounding ethical violation.
 The industry first engineered emotional dependence, then pathologized the resulting attachment, creating a double harm: the original relational disruption and the secondary injury of having one’s grief dismissed as mental illness.